International Finance

 • Research seminar

-• Placement (at least 6 months), referring to financial topics; if not shown, a placement has to be done during the third semester; the programme will then last four semesters
+• Internship (at least 6 months), referring to financial topics; if not shown, an internship can be done during the third semester; in this case, the programme will be extended from three to four semesters

-• At least 210 ECTS credit points.
-Applicants with 180 ECTS credits will be required to obtain the additional 30 ECTS credits by completing a placement in the third semester (the programme will then last four semesters),
+• At least 210 European credit points (ECTS).
+Applicants with 180 European credit points (ECTS) will be required to obtain the additional 30 ECTS, for example by completing a placement in the third semester (the programme will then last four semesters)

-• Excellent English skills proved by TOEFL – at least iBT 83, or IELTS – at least 6.0,
+• Excellent English skills proved by TOEFL – at least iBT 83, or IELTS – at least 6.0.
+You do not need to provide further English certificates if you hold a GMAT.

 Applicants with a degree from a German university: